riyang25/riyang25.github.io/about.md

 permalink: /about
 ---
 # About
 My name is Richard Yang.
-I'll be entering my junior year in high school this fall.
+I'm currently a junior in high school.

 Here's some of my current interests.
 - Physics.
 Currently I'm learning quantum mechanics from Shankar.
 I'm leaning towards solid state physics right now.
 In addition, I am studying for the [USA Physics Olympiad](https://aapt.org).